Lubang Buaya: Monument and museums

 Behind them is a 17m high structure with a large bronze Garuda, the symbol of the Indonesian nation,.
 The front of the platform is covered with a bronze frieze that tells the official government version of the actions of the Indonesian Communist Party (PKI) since Indonesian independence.

 Nearby there is a "Museum of PKI Treason", which was built in 1990.
 It contains 34 dioramas portraying acts allegedly committed by the PKI.
 There is also a "Sacred Pancasila Museum" opened by then President Suharto on 1 October 1981 containing another 9 dioramas of the events before and after the coup attempt, relics such as an aqualung used during the recovery of the bodies from the well, a theater and an exhibition of photographs.

 The well into which the bodies were thrown is now protected by a pavilion.
 A small plaque reads: "It is not possible that the aspirations of our struggle to uphold the purity of Pancasila will be defeated by merely burying us in this well.
 Lubang Buaya 1 October 1965".

-There are a number of other buildings in the vicinity, including the one in which the kidnapped generals were allegedly mistreated (containing a life-sized diorama of torture), the movement's command post and a canteen.
+There are several other buildings in the vicinity, including the one in which the kidnapped generals were allegedly mistreated (containing a life-sized diorama of torture), the movement's command post, and a canteen.

-Finally, there are four vehicles: Yani's official car, the jeep Suharto used at the time, a truck used by the kidnappers and a Saracen armored car used to transport the bodies away from the scene after they had been recovered.
+Finally, there are four vehicles: Yani's official car, the jeep Suharto used at the time, a truck used by the kidnappers, and a Saracen armored car used to transport the bodies away from the scene after they had been recovered.